awsdocs/iam-user-guide/doc_source/id_tags.md

 }
 ```

-**To allow an IAM identity to add a tag to a specific user**
+**To allow an IAM entity to add a tag to a specific user**

-Add the following statement to the permissions policy for the IAM identity that needs to add, but not remove, tags for a specific user\.
+Add the following statement to the permissions policy for the IAM entity that needs to add, but not remove, tags for a specific user\.

 **Note**
 The `iam:AddRoleTags` and `iam:AddUserTags` actions require that you also include the `iam:ListRoleTags` and `iam:ListUserTags` actions\.